farif1/SecurityPortfolio/README.md

 I am a motivated and detail-oriented individual with a Google Cybersecurity Certificate and a passion for cybersecurity seeking an entry-level security analyst position.
 Possessing a strong foundation in cybersecurity principles, along with hands-on experience through practical projects and gaming modules, I am eager to contribute to safeguarding digital assets and mitigating security risks.

 ### Education
-Google Career Certificate - Cybersecurity
+Google Career Certificate - Cybersecurity: March 2024
+- Learned fundamental concepts of cybersecurity, including network security, encryption, threat detection, and incident response through hands-on labs and real-world scenarios.

-Master of Information Technology & Management - Specialization in Data Analytics & Management
+Master of Information Technology & Management - Specialization in Data Analytics & Management: May 2022
+- Illinois Institute of Technology - GPA: 3.89/4.0

-Bachelor of Information Technology & Management - Specialization in Web Design Application and Software Development
+Bachelor of Information Technology & Management - Specialization in Web Design Application and Software Development: May 2022
+- Illinois Institute of Technology                                                                                                                                                GPA: 3.89/4.0

 ### Experience
-Associate Product Manager at Atlassian Inc.
+Associate Product Manager at Atlassian Inc.: Aug 2022 - Mar 2023
+- Defined, and established a cross-functional Security Ambassadors program, aiming to uplift the security posture across all teams in IT.
+- Regularly met with business stakeholders to report on progress and KPIs related to high-priority work programs and projects.
+- Identified, and mitigated critical gaps in business processes and training related to the implementation of Engineering Trust Scorecards
+- Led the transformation to agile methodologies using Jira across various IT teams to improve engineering efficiency by acting as a Scrum Master.

-Global Technology Intern at McDonald’s Corporate
+Global Technology Intern at McDonald’s Corporate: June 2021 - Aug 2021
+- Mapped Data Fields for the Real-Time Ingestion Project
+- Created a Data Contract for the Real-Time Ingestion Project
+- Coded a Big Mac counter metric using JMX and Prometheus and visualized it using Grafana to demonstrate that real-time data is being pulled in.

 ### Projects